WKMK

-WKMK and WTHJ (106.3 and 106.5 FM, "Thunder 106") are two radio stations simulcasting a country music format.
-The stations are licensed to Eatontown and Bass River Township, New Jersey, respectively.
-The station is owned by Press Communications.
+WKMK (106.3 FM Thunder 106) is a country music radio station, licensed to Eatontown, New Jersey and serving Monmouth and Middlesex counties.
+WKMK programming is simulcast on WTHJ (106.5 FM) Bass River Township, New Jersey, which serves Ocean, Burlington, and Atlantic counties.
+The stations are owned by Press Communications with studios located in Neptune, New Jersey.
 WKMK's transmitter is located at exit 105 of the Garden State Parkway in Tinton Falls.
-WTHJ's transmitter is located on the tower of Philadelphia television station WWSI/62 located in Tuckerton in extreme southern Ocean County.
-The studios are located in Neptune, New Jersey.
+WTHJ's transmitter is located on the tower of Philadelphia television station WWSI, located in Tuckerton.

-The 106.3 WKMK signal reaches Staten Island to the north, Toms River to the south and Hightstown to the west.
-The 106.5 WTHJ signal reaches Brick Township to the north, Ocean City to the south and Philadelphia to the west.